SharePoint/sp-dev-training-spfx-web-parts/README.md

 - [Testing with the local and hosted SharePoint Workbench](./Demos/02-testing)
 - [Exploring the SharePoint Framework API](./Demos/03-spfxapi)

+## Watch the Module

+This module has been recorded and is available in the Office Development YouTube channel: [SharePoint Framework Training - Developing with the SharePoint Framework: Web Parts](https://www.youtube.com/watch?v=m1l_sgSwKek&list=PLR9nK3mnD-OV-RPXQ3Lco845qoEy7VJoc)

 ## Contributors

 |        Roles         |                        Author(s)                        |